odpi/egeria/open-metadata-implementation/governance-servers/open-lineage-services/open-lineage-services-api/docs/exceptions/open-lineage-exception.md

 # OpenLineageException

-The OpenLineageException is returned on an API when there is typically a problem with the server when is trying to build the lineage.
+The OpenLineageException is returned when there is typically a problem with the initialization of the janus connector.
-For example, if in the lineage graph repository there are no available lineage relationships.

 The cause of the problem is documented in the error message inside of the exception.

 ----
 License: [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/),